Remote Actors Guide¶

 Finding Remote Actors¶

-Using system.find()¶
+Using system.resolve()¶

 # Find actor by name (searches entire cluster)